Make a reservationPowered by OpenTable

 His cuisine at 5Church speaks to the diversity of the restaurants’ owners and is a hybrid of flavors from all over the world tied together with traditional culinary techniques and a philosophy of showcasing the ingredients rather than overproducing them.
-With the opening of another 5Church location in Charleston, South Carolina, he makes his mark in both markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston.
+Now overseeing second 5Church location in Charleston, South Carolina and most recently Sophia's Lounge in Charlotte, North Carolina, he makes his mark in both markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston.

 Owner – Marketing Director